markwragg/markwragg.github.io/drafts/yaml-pipelines.md

 Within each Stage you can have one or more `jobs`.
 We use a special job type here called `deployment` to indicate to Azure DevOps that this is a [deployment job](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops) we're running.
 Under deployment you specify `environment` which then allows you to view your deployments per environment under the Pipelines > Environments section of Azure DevOps.
 In the example below i'm using the `Environments` parameter value to populate this via the expression syntax.
 We then need to specify `strategy` because this is a deployment job.
 For my purpose this needs to be `runOnce` because I'm just deploying to a single environment and I just want each phase of the deployment to run once.
 You can split your tasks under different phases (predeploy, deploy, routeTraffic and postRouteTraffic) but I personally just have all my tasks under deploy.
 Finally you use `steps:` under which you then define each of the tasks to be performed.

-Here's an example first stage:
+Here's an example first stage, with some tasks for unzipping and deploying a database DACPAC:

 {% raw %}
 ```yaml